MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M04-Unit 4 Create and configure an Azure load balancer.md

 2. In the search box at the top of the page, type **Load Balancer**, then press **Enter** (**Note:** do not select one from the list).

-3. Scroll down to the bottom of the page and select **Load Balancer** (the one that says 'Microsoft' and 'Azure Service' under the name).
+3. On the results page, locate and select **Load Balancer** (the one that says 'Microsoft' and 'Azure Service' under the name).

 4. Click **Create**.
    ![Picture 3](../media/create-load-balancer-4.png)